topofocus/active-orient/README.md

 ```
 Then the database will be used by »yourModel«.update  to transfer changes

 The given dataset-name is the working-database for all further operations.

-You can fetch a list of Classes  and some Properites by
+You can fetch a list of Classes  and some Properties by
  ``` ruby
     r.get_classes 'name', 'superClass' (, further attributes )
     --> { 'name' => class_name , 'superClass => superClass_name  }